 End of Excerpt

-John: Well, the good news is the Yerkoviches were able to work through those issues as you’ll hear today on this episode.
-Your host is Focus president and author Jim Daly and I am John Fuller.
+John: The good news is that the Yerkovichs were able to work through those issues and you’ll hear more of their story today.
+I’m John Fuller and your host is Focus president and author, Jim Daly.

 Kay Yerkovich: Thank you.